met4citizen/TalkingHead/README.md

 **Why only Finnish?**

 The primary reason is that Finnish is my native language, and I just happened to have a use case for a Finnish-speaking avatar.
-Finnish language is also very special in that if has a consistent one-to-one mapping between individual letters and phonemes/visemes.
+Finnish language is also very special in that it has a consistent one-to-one mapping between individual letters and phonemes/visemes.
 Achieving a similar level of lip-sync accuracy in English would likely demand an extensive English word database/vocabulary.

 **Why Google TTS?
 Why not use the free Web Speech API?**